 When facing Christmas alone, December can be the longest month of all.
 There are some years when Christmas is more than we can do.
 But more often, going into hibernation for a month isn’t a realistic plan.
-Christmas is coming, with or without our permission.

 So how do you face the season when it doesn’t look the way it used to?Remember that your plans and even your traditions can change too.
 This can be hard to explain to other family members, but stick to your guns.
 If there is an event, even a family dinner that you’re already dreading politely decline.
 This is supposed to be your season too, take back some control if you need to.

 Here are some strategies to help you survive spending Christmas alone

 Take the time to decorate your home even if you are the only one who will see it.
 Put up a Christmas tree or hang some lights.
 One of the hardest things about spending Christmas alone is the feeling that everyone else is having a great time and you’ve been excluded.
 Make sure you’re not excluding yourself.

 It doesn’t have to be Christmas-y at all, just make sure you’ve got something to look forward to.
 Not only will it add to your holiday, but it’ll give you a great answer to that dreaded question “so what are you doing for Christmas?”

-Sitting around the house by yourself on Christmas Day is incredibly hard.
+Sitting around the house alone on Christmas Day is incredibly hard.
 You could host a dinner at your house for Christmas “orphans'”, do some volunteer work like at soup kitchens and charities that need people on Christmas Day.
 Be sure to say Merry Christmas to everyone you come in contact with .

 Sometimes the reason we’re alone at Christmas is a sad one.
 If this is you this season, give yourself the time and the permission to feel sad.
 Scale back on your activities.